cdot/HSAC/sensors/README.md

 DS18x20 sensors have:
 * sensor_id - the ID of the DS18B20 sensor on the 1-wire network

+Power sensors have:
+* gpio - the GPIO pin the snesor will pull up
+* timeout - the time for which the sensor must be quiescent to qualify as "off"

 an example configuration file:
 ```
 [
+  {
+   "name": "power",
+   "class", "Power",
+   "gpio": 19,
+   "timeout": 2000
+  },
   {
    "name": "internal_temperature",
    "class": "DS18x20",